Aristotle once said, “We are what we repeatedly do.”

 And talent there is in the 12-piece outfit.
 To a layman that might seem too much, overfilling the beat with too many steps, bombarding audiences with too many elements to ever build a flow.
 Not in this case.

-While Susan Tedeschi’s voice is every bit southern as it is comfort, powering the pipes of her vocal organ, it’s Alecia Chekour whose modulating vibrato recalls a vocal elasticity becoming of Whitney Houston.
+While Susan Tedeschi’s voice is every bit southern as it is comfort, but also powering the pipes of the vocal organ is Alecia Chekour, whose modulating vibrato recalls a vocal elasticity becoming of Whitney Houston.
 She went zero-to-100-to-zero again with a drop of a mic stand on “I Wish I Knew (How It Would Feel To Be Free),” trading in staccato with the indentured moans of Mark Rivers.

 While Derek Truck’s fingers may drive the heart to a fevered-beat over extended jams, it’s the percussion pair of J.J.
-Johnson and Tyler Greenwell who fill the space of an open night sky with the thunder of the drums, trembling the very ground under the Keller.
-Where Dead and Company space barely shows life, Tedeschi Trucks Band wants to steal the lightning from the sky and place it in your chest.
+Johnson and Tyler Greenwell who fill the space of an open night sky with the rumble of the drums, trembling the very ground under the Keller.
+Where a Dead and Company drum space barely shows life, the Tedeschi Trucks Band percussionists want to steal the thunder from the sky and place it in your chest.

-While Kofi Burbridge may make your day with his accompaniments on piano, it’s his flute on “Idle Wind” that will make your night, willing a warm wind beneath Tedeschi’s soaring wings.
-Burbridge’s flute, while artfully employed, stays criminally underused.
+While Kofi Burbridge may make your day with his accompaniments on piano, it’s his flute on “Idle Wind” that will make the night, willing a warm wind beneath Tedeschi’s soaring wings.
+Unfortunately, Burbridge’s flute, while artfully employed, stays criminally underused.
 To say the least, I want more.

 And while this all sounds like somewhat standard blues-band-fare, it’s the horns section of Kebbi Williams (Saxophone), Maurice Brown (Trumpet) and Saunders Sermons (Trombone) that transforms blues into big band blues on nearly every effort.